suriworld/suriworld.github.com/_posts/design/2014-07-09-post-left-sidebar.md

 ---
 layout: page
-sidebar: left
+sidebar: right
-subheadline: Templates
+subheadline:
-title:  "Page/Post With Left Sidebar"
-teaser: "This is a example of page/post with a sidebar on the left."
+title:  "The origin and history of the World Cup"
+teaser: ""
 breadcrumb: true
 tags:
     - post format
 categories:
     - design
 image:
+    thumb: "unsplash_2_thumb.jpg"
-    title: "unsplash_1.jpg"
+    title: "unsplash_2.jpg"
     caption: Unsplash.com
     caption_url: http://unsplash.com
 ---
+## The origin of the World Cup
-*Feeling Responsive* shows metadata by default.
+*Feeling Responsive* shows metadata 안녕하세요.
 The default behaviour can be changed via `config.yml`.
 To show metadata at the end of a page/post just add the following to front matter:

 ~~~
 show_meta: true